knorrie/btrfs-heatmap/README.md

 usage values are computed by looking up usage counters in the block group items from the extent tree.

-It's also possible to create pictures of the contents of block groups, on extent level.
+It's also possible to have the picture sorted by btrfs virtual address space instead, or to create pictures of the contents of block groups, on extent level.
 For more information, see links to additional documentation below.

 ## How do I create a timelapse movie out of this?